Close

 woman uses laptop

-The online survivor benefits report is an interactive financial planning tool available to eligible surviving spouses, guardians of dependent children and adult children.
-This report helps you make sound decisions by estimating how time and circumstances can affect your monthly and annual income.
+The online survivor benefits report is an interactive financial planning tool that assists eligible survivors.
+It can help you make sound decisions by estimating how time and circumstances can affect your monthly and annual income.

 Length: 6 minutes

 Have you ever seen a service flag or lapel button with a gold star and wondered what it meant?
-In this course, you will review the history behind the creation of the Service Flag and the Gold Star Lapel Button.
-This course also presents who is eligible to display the Service Flag and may receive and wear the Gold Star Lapel Button or the Next of Kin of Deceased Lapel Button.
+In this course, you will review the history behind the creation of the service flag and the Gold Star Lapel Button.
+This course also presents who is eligible to display the service flag and may receive and wear the Gold Star Lapel Button or the Next of Kin of Deceased Personnel Lapel Button.

 Length: 7 minutes